appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/submit-form-data.md

 3. You can access and edit the Modal widget from the entity explorer.

-4. Drag a [Form](/reference/widgets/form) widget within the Modal, and add the required widgets into the Form.
+4. Drag a [Form](/reference/widgets/form) widget within the Modal, and add the required widgets.

 5. To display data from the triggered row in the table, connect the data to the widget's property using mustache syntax `{{}}`: